percwg/perc-wg/double/draft-ietf-perc-double.md

   with the tag from the inner transform and the OHB appended.

-2. Make any desired changes to the fields are allowed to be changed, i.e., PT, SEQ, and M.
+2. Make any desired changes to the fields are allowed to be changed, i.e., PT, SEQ, and M.  The Media Distributor MAY also make modifications to header extensions, without the need to reflect these changes in the OHB.

-3. A Media Distributor can add information to the OHB, but MUST NOT change existing information in the OHB.
-If RTP value is changed and not already in the OHB, then add it with its original value to the OHB.
+3. Reflect any changes to header fields in the OHB:

+   * If Media Distributor changed a field that is not already in the OHB, then it MUST add the original value of the field to the OHB.
+Note that this might result in an increase in the size of the OHB.

-4. If the Media Distributor resets a parameter to its original value, it MAY drop it from the OHB.
+   * If the Media Distributor reset to its original value a field that had been previously modified, then it SHOULD drop the corresponding information from the OHB.
 Note that this might result in a decrease in the size of the OHB.

+   * Otherwise, the Media Distributor MUST NOT modify the OHB.

-5. Apply the outer (hop-by-hop) cryptographic algorithm to the packet.
+4. Apply the outer (hop-by-hop) cryptographic algorithm to the packet.
 If the RTP Sequence Number has been modified, SRTP processing happens as defined in SRTP and will end up using the new Sequence Number.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.

-In order to avoid nonce reuse, the cryptographic contexts used in step 1 and step 5 MUST use different, independent master keys and master salts.
+In order to avoid nonce reuse, the cryptographic contexts used in step 1 and step 5 MUST use different, independent master keys.
+Note that this means that the key used for encryption MUST be different from the key used for encryption.

 Note that if multiple MDs modify the same packet, then the first MD to alter a given header field is the one that adds it to the OHB.